CorpAIHelper/JarAIHelper/README.md

 2. Reboot your phone

-3. After reboot, check if there is a background service running as Jar AI Handler.
+3. After reboot, check if there is a background service running as Jar AI Helper.
 If no, please open the app again and close it.

 That is all!
 AI will setup everything else for you =)